MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 When a user places the TotalSales measure in the Values window in a PivotTable, and then places the Product Category column from a Product table into the Filters window, the sum of Sales Amount is calculated and displayed for each product category.

 Unlike calculated columns and row filters, the syntax for a measure includes the measure's name preceding the formula.
-In the example just provided, the name **Total Sales:** appears preceding the formula.
+In the example just provided, the name **Total Sales** appears preceding the formula.
 After you've created a measure, the name and its definition appear in the reporting client application Field List, and depending on perspectives and roles is available to all users of the model.

 To learn more, see:
 [Measures in Power BI Desktop](https://docs.microsoft.com/power-bi/desktop-measures)